A systematic process for evaluating structured perfect Bayesian equilibria in dynamic games with asymmetric information: Introduction

-In this paper, we consider a model where players observe their types privately and publicly observe the actions taken by other players at the end of each period.
-Their instantaneous rewards depend on everyones' types and actions.
-We provide a two-step algorithm involving a backward recursion followed by a forward recursion to construct a class of PBE for the dynamic game in consideration, which we call \textit{structured perfect Bayesian equilibria} (SPBE).
-In these equilibria, players' strategies are based on their type and a set of beliefs on each type which is common to all players and lie in a time-invariant space.
-These beliefs on players' types form independent controlled Markov processes that together summarize the common information history and are updated individually and sequentially, based on corresponding agents' actions and (partial) strategies.
+Our motivation for considering SPBE stems from ideas in decentralized team problems and specifically the works of Ho~\cite{Ho80} and Nayyar et al.~\cite{NaMaTe11}.
+We utilize the agent-by-agent approach in~\cite{Ho80} to motivate a Markovian structure where players' strategies depend only on their current types.
+In addition, we utilize the common information based approach introduced in~\cite{NaMaTe11} to summarize the common information into a common belief on players' private types.
+Even though these ideas motivate the special structure of our equilibrium strategies, they can not be applied in games to evaluate SPBE because they have been developed for dynamic teams and are incompatible with equilibrium notions.
+Our main contribution is a new construction based on which SPBE can be systematically evaluated.

+Specifically, for the finite horizon model, we provide a two-step algorithm involving a backward recursion followed by a forward recursion.
 The algorithm works as follows.
-In a backward recursive way, for each stage, the algorithm finds an equilibrium strategy function for all possible beliefs on types of the players which involves solving a fixed point equation on the space of probability simplexes.
-Then, the equilibrium strategies and beliefs are obtained through forward recursion by operating on the function obtained in the backward step.
-The SBPEs that are developed in this paper are analogous to the MPEs for dynamic games with perfect information in the sense that players choose their actions based on beliefs that depend on common information and have Markovian dynamics, where actions of a players are now partial functions from their private information to their action sets.
+In the backward recursion, for every time period, the algorithm finds an equilibrium generating function defined for all possible common beliefs at that time.
+This involves solving an one-step fixed point equation on the space of probability simplexes.
+Then, the equilibrium strategies and beliefs are obtained through a forward recursion using the equilibrium generating function obtained in the backward step and the Bayes update rule.
+The SPBE that are developed in this paper are analogous to MPEs (for games with symmetric information) in the sense that players choose their actions based on beliefs that depend on common information, and private types, both of which have Markovian dynamics.

+For the infinite horizon model, instead of the backwards recursion step, the algorithm solves a single-shot time invariant fixed-point equation involving both an equilibrium generating function and an equilibrium reward-to-go function.
+We show that using our method, existence of SPBE in the asymmetric information dynamic game is guaranteed if the aforementioned fixed-point equation admits a solution.
+We provide sufficient conditions under which this is true.
+We demonstrate our methodology of finding SPBE through a multi-stage public goods game, whereby we observe the aforementioned signaling effect at equilibrium.